-Ever wondered where colors come from?
-Explore the colors like never before in a totally engaging, often downright funny, and always informative book written by an illustrator (depicted with his dog throughout!).
+Have you ever wondered where colors come from?
+Explore the colors like never before in a totally engaging, often downright funny, and always informative book written by an illustrator (depicted with his dog throughout).
 Additional resources and activities conclude this fascinating, unique look at one aspect of art.

 What Is Color?
 The Global and Sometimes Gross Story of Pigments, Paint, and the Wondrous World of Art